 Extended usability: Multi-zones and Dual Gauge Chart

 In the figures below, we show two unusual solutions.
 On the left side chart, we created more zones than the usually used three.
 Why is this good for us?
 We can even portray 10 zones, just think about the end result of a customer satisfaction survey (for example, 1 – not satisfied, 10 – very satisfied).
 Not bad, isn’t it?
 If someone knows a better realization for this task, feel free to write to us.

 On the right side, there is a dual gauge chart on the right side.
 With its help, it’s easy to show the variance.
 We wanted to dispel misconceptions that the gauge chart isn’t capable of displaying plan vs. actual type indicators.
 This is a function not widely used, although it is very spectacular.
-There is a demanding user class who can’t stand reports based on column or bar charts.
+There is a demanding user class that can’t stand reports based on column or bar charts.

 Alternatives of gauge charts

 But there are situations when it’s best to use other solutions.
 We can show the trend with line charts.
 The bar chart can be greatly used for comparisons, and the bullet chart can be helpful if your goal is to create a target vs. actual comparison is the goal.

-We have already written a long tutorial about the Excel heat maps.
+We have already written a long tutorial about Excel heat maps.
 Its characteristic is a representation of the relations of complex data sets where values are displayed by colors.

 Create attention-grabbing visualizations

 At Excelkid.com, we believe that the gauge chart is the best tool for revolutionary data visualization in Excel.
 We can examine one value (radial gauge chart) or differences (dual gauge chart); its use is evident.
 If we create a multi-zone chart, we can count on it even with the solution of complex problems.

-What can we say about that little group of people who simply reject its use from first glance?
+What can we say about that little group of people who simply reject its use at first glance?
 To them, we recommend walking with open eyes in the world of Excel charts and BI.
 After a little experience with them, and they will realize it is hard to be without them.